Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Setting and main result

 for every $n\in \llb 0,N-1 \rrb$ and $K\in\cT$.
 Therefore the \emph{approximate solution} $\theta_{k,h}$ is defined by

 for every $n\in \llb 0,N-1 \rrb$ and $K\in\cT$.
 If $n=0$ we directly define $\theta_{k,h}^0=\theta_h^0$.

 Within the next section we show that this numerical problem is well-posed (see Lemma \ref{lemma:wellposedness}) and we will derive analogous stability estimate to \eqref{eq:cont_stability1} and \eqref{eq:cont_stability2} (see Lemma \ref{lemma:stability_estimate}).
-These result follow under the assumption that the time step verifies $k\leq k_{\max}$, where for some $\alpha>1$, the \emph{maximal time step} $k_{\max}=k_{\max}(\alpha)$ is given by
+These results follow under the assumption that the time step verifies $k\leq k_{\max}$.
+The definition of the \emph{maximal time step} $k_{\max}$ follows a similar construction as in~\cite{Boyer12,SchlichtingSeis18}, where it is given depending on some $\alpha>1$ as the smaller number $k_{\max}=k_{\max}(\alpha)$ such that